-Change in Interest Rates Estimated % Change in Net Interest Income Over:
+Chang in Interest Income Over:

-(basis points) 12 Months 24 Months
+Interest Rates (basis points) 12 Months 24 Months

 Down 100 -0.09% -2.44%

 Up 100 -0.15% 1.12%

 Up 200 -0.67% 0.93%

 CONTROLS AND PROCEDURES

 Our management, including the Chief Executive Officer and Chief Financial Officer, have conducted as of March 31, 2005, an evaluation of the effectiveness of disclosure controls and procedures as defined in Exchange Act Rule 13a-15(e).
 Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the disclosure controls and procedures as of March 31, 2005 were effective.
 There were no changes in our internal control over financial reporting that occurred during the quarter ended March 31, 2005 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting